jlangch/venice/doc/readme/sandbox.md

 The sandbox is local to a thread.
-This allows multi-threaded applications to isolate execution properly, but it also means you cannot let Venice to create threads, or else it will escape the sandbox.
+This allows multi-threaded applications to isolate execution properly, but it also means you cannot let Venice to create threads through Java interop, or else it will escape the sandbox.

 To ensure this you should prohibit the use of threads.
-The only safe way to work with threads and respecting the sandbox is by using Venice' built-in concurrency features like futures, agents, delays, ...
+The only safe way to work with threads and respecting the sandbox is by using Venice' built-in concurrency features like futures, agents, delays, schedulers, ...

+The "Dining Philosophers" example in the _Concurrency_ readme section demonstrates how to use Venice futures instead of bare Java threads.

 ### No blacklisting